 In order to comply with social distancing measures, we are currently restricting the number of researchers that we can accommodate and access to the research area will be by appointment only.
 Please give us as much notice of your visit as possible, but at least a minimum of one full working day (i.e. more than 24 hours).

 At present access is limited to the University of Warwick students and staff.
-We will be reopening to all researchers very soon.
+We will be reopening to all researchers on 28 June.

 When are we open?

-The Modern Records Centre is open by appointment only on Tuesdays, Wednesdays and Thursdays.
+The Modern Records Centre is currently open by appointment only on Tuesdays, Wednesdays and Thursdays.

 Sessions are bookable for mornings (9.30-12.30) and/or afternoons (1.30-4.30).

 We will be closed between 12.30 and 1.30pm.
 Cleaning of the research areas will take place during this time.

 After 28 June we will be open on Monday - Friday with no lunchtime closure.

 What new measures are in place due to Covid-19?

 A maximum of five researchers can now be accommodated in the searchroom.